influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/sql/explain.md

 ## EXPLAIN ANALYZE

-Returns the execution plan and metrics of a statement.
+Executes a statement and returns the execution plan and runtime metrics of the statement.
-To output more information, use `EXPLAIN ANALYZE VERBOSE`.
+The report includes the [logical plan](#logical-plan) and the [physical plan](#physical-plan) annotated with execution counters, number of rows produced, and runtime metrics sampled during the query execution.

+`EXPLAIN` and `EXPLAIN ANALYZE` may show a truncated list of the files scanned for a query if the plan requires reading lots of data files, To output more information, including intermediate plans and paths for all scanned parquet files, use [`EXPLAIN ANALYZE VERBOSE`](#explain-analyze-verbose).

 ##### Example EXPLAIN ANALYZE